SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 behave as if the contents of the extension had been written in the source code as part of the type's declaration.
-However, extensions in a *different* file don't have any special behavior.

 This behavior lets you do the following:

 - You can declare a private member in the original declaration